liblit/demangle-mode/README.md

 this will play out as a real problem in practice, or how to improve things it if it is indeed a recurring source of confusion.

-Demangling in an asynchronous background process is important for performance but significantly complicates the implementation.
+Demangling in an asynchronous background process boosts performance over running `c++filt` separately for each symbol.
+Unfortunately this also significantly complicates the implementation.
 Demangling directly within Emacs would be simpler and probably faster.
 However, I know of no pure Emacs Lisp implementation of name demangling and do not wish to create one myself.
 Demanglers as C libraries do exist, but Emacs offers no in-process way to call into such a library.